Essentialism: The Disciplined Pursuit of Less by Greg McKeown

 • Keep a journal.
 Initially write less than you have to, then move towards writing what's worth coming back to.
 Also read your journal from time to time, don't write to forget your notes.

-• Pay attention to the unusual details of things.
+• Pay attention to the unusual details of things, the things that did not go according to your plans.

 • When being ask or having to ask a question, make sure you are clear about the question or the actual problem you trying to deal with.
 DO NOT ASSUME.